How to Clean Cowboy Boots

 Preserving the life of your boot is all about giving them loving care in between all of your adventures and hard work!
 Below are a few additional tips on how to take care of cowboy boots:

-- If your boots ever become saturated with water, remove the insole and dry with a paper towel or other absorbent cloth and let air dry.
+- If your boots ever become saturated with water, remove the insole and dry them with a paper towel or other absorbent cloth and let air dry.

 - Never expose your boots to direct heat, as this can cause cracking.
 Always let your boots air dry away from the direct sun or other heat sources.